How to Teach the Child to Get Dressed On Their Own: All Secrets

 3. Too much uncomfortable clothing

-A child of 2-3 years old will be much more comfortable putting on a scarf, rather than a shirt-front, a T-shirt instead of a turtleneck, etc.
+A child of 2-3 years old will be much more comfortable wearing a scarf rather than a shirt front, a T-shirt instead of a turtleneck, etc.

 4. The child is feeling unwell

-Sometimes a refusal to dress is associated with a child’s bad mood or not feeling well.
+Sometimes, a refusal to dress is associated with a child’s bad mood or feeling unwell.
 Children have not yet developed self-control, so they cannot force themselves to perform actions requiring attention and skills when upset about something.

 Do not worry about your child when they are in kindergarten.
 Check if they managed to dress themselves to go on a walk and find out how they are doing with the Findmykids app and children’s GPS watch.
 Listen to the sounds around them and see the location of the child at any time!